Quantcast

 Life was good.

-I moved to Hawaii in 2005, where therapists where calling their offerings "Tantra Massage".
+I moved to Hawaii in 2005, where therapists were calling their offerings "Tantra Massage".
 I had never heard of it, but I fckin loved the idea, so I looked into it.
 After reading several books on Tantra, I started offering elements of Tantra to my sessions, and I haven't looked back since.

 But I've certainly had my ups and downs in navigating my world.
 The biggest stigma being sex workers, as a whole.
 So many believe that sex work isn't work.
 And working for yourself in the industry is somehow degrading and less than real work.
 I work just as hard for myself as I did for anyone else, and it is way more rewarding.
 I really try to just show up authentically in my world so people get to meet and see a sex worker, that way we are not just mythical creatures.
-No. I certainly exist and I am your neighbor, you sister, your friend.
+No. I certainly exist and I am your neighbor, your sister, your friend.
 I am not trafficked, and I never have been.
 Too many think that men are exploiting women in this industry; when clearly this isn't true—80% of my clients are women.

 My Life Today + My Lessons + My Teachings

-I recently married again (they say third time's a charm, right?), and reside in Atlanta which is the blissful lane I've lived in since our marriage.
+I recently married again (they say the third time's a charm, right?), and reside in Atlanta which is the blissful lane I've lived in since our marriage.

 We practice ethical non-monogamy (he is also a sex worker).
 We have a non-sexual partner that we share and we are open to dating separately, but admittedly, it's hard.
 There is still a lot of fear and stigma around non-monogamy in the black community, so put that on top of my work, and it gets tricky.
-Also, I prefer women and a lot of women who date women, have an additional stigma with women who are still having sex with men.
+Also, I prefer women, and a lot of women who date women, have an additional stigma with women who are still having sex with men.
 Because of this, dating for me is a lot of flirting and first dates…not much after that.
 I'm OK with that, though.

 I have my hands full and I know that moving in flow will allow beautiful partners to move in and out of my life in a way that is healthy and productive for all involved.